EtainClub/blurt/doc/devs/building.md

 ## Building on Other Platforms

-- Windows build instructions do not yet exist.
+- Windows build instructions do not yet exist, and likely never will.
 - The developers normally compile with gcc and clang.
 These compilers should be well-supported.
 - Community members occasionally attempt to compile the code with mingw,